Global Accessibility Issues

 4.1.2 Name, Role, Value : The “Sign In” dialog is not a true modal.
 The dialog is announced as a modal by screen readers, but when the dialog is opened, the user is able to navigate from the dialog to the browser tabs, URL and browser toolbars.
 Note that the user cannot navigate to items within the webpage.

-Allowing the user to navigate outside of the dialog may cause confusion, particualrly for screen reader users who may think that the browser tabs, URL and browser toolbars are part of the dialog.
+Allowing the user to navigate outside the dialog may cause confusion, particularly for screen reader users who may think that the browser tabs, URL and browser toolbars are part of the dialog.

 User Groups Impacted